malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 In the terminology of Daniel Kahneman, the logic processing components on their own are of the form of _System 1_ thought (_Fast Thinking_), while the net result of multiple steps being executed by the state machine form _System 2_ thought (_Slow Thinking_).

 ### Working Memory
-Neuroscience currently believes that we hold about 7 items in working memory, for up to about 1 minute [citation].
+Neuroscience currently believes that we hold about seven items in working memory, for up to about one minute [citation].
 This is the state data store of our state machine.
 The presence or absence of certain data items directly influence which logic processes activate.

 In theory, the larger the working memory the more efficient computation can be.
 In practice, there are trade-offs affecting the size of working memory.
 If too small, then it is not sufficient to hold all data needed for a particular thought process - more logic processing actions are required for low-level swap-in/swap-out of data from long term storage.
 If too large, then the data transmission channels between working memory and logic processing become too wide.